rafael-amezquita/dropbox-client/README.md

 - User session is not being handled
 - Currently updating thumbnails is taking a long time
-- The data is requested every time the user selects a document, it can lead to a masive data consumption
+- The data is requested every time the user selects a document, it can lead to a masive data consumption.